Zinbo/software-dev-repository/content/posts/SoftwarePrinciples/index.md

     - NumberFormat

 Create methods are usually parameterised - this is used to determine the concrete type used.

+A factory method is Technically any method whose primary purpose is to create and return a new object. the factory method pattern applies this concept to a class hierarchy.

+A base class defines a factory method that can be overriden in a subclass, enabling the subclass to determine how a new object is created.

+The base class may or may not provide a default implementation for the method, but it always uses the factory method to create a new object of the required type.

 ```java
 public class AboutPage extends Page {